nemesida-waf/nemesida_waf_ce/nemesida_waf_free.md

+# Nemesida WAF Free - free WAF for NGINX

-Nemesida WAF Free (free WAF for NGINX) - a non-commercial version of the Nemesida WAF that provides basic protection against hacker attacks (OWASP class attacks based).
+Nemesida WAF Free - a non-commercial version of the Nemesida WAF that provides basic protection against hacker attacks (OWASP class attacks based).
 Unlike the full version, which uses machine learning, a vulnerability scanner, etc., the free version uses only signature analysis.
 Nemesida WAF Free has its <a href="https://rlinfo.nemesida-seucurity.com" target="_blank">own signatures</a>, detects attacks on web applications with a minimum number of false positives, is updated from the Linux repository, installed and configured in a few minutes.

 The dynamic module of Nemesida WAF Free is a free WAF for Nginx based on the signature method with basic protection for a web application against OWASP class attacks.
 Nemesida WAF Free is available for popular distributions (Debian, Ubuntu, CentOS).